+

 SING TO US O MUSE – An Artists’ Blessing

 We decided on a different approach, rather than the standard press release and public event, as the launch of our project and to that end we invited two singers, one from Athens, Chrysoula Kechiagioglou, and one from Dublin, Liam Ó Maonlaí – representing the Homer and Joyce cities and the opening and closing countries of the project – to come together on Strefi Hill in Athens on 22-9-22 to jointly sing a ballad, in Gaelic and Greek, to ‘artistically bless’ the project for our two year journey to 18 cities.
 This took place two days before the first event was held at the Odyssea Centre in Athens.
 The title SING TO US O MUSE echoes the opening lines of Homer’s Odyssey.
-The film, directed by Alan Gilsenan, blends images of the environs on a rose-tinted dawn around Joyce’s Sandymount Martello tower in Dublin.
+The film, directed by Alan Gilsenan, blended images of the environs on a rose-tinted dawn around Joyce’s Sandymount Martello tower in Dublin.

 SING TO US O MUSE: An artists’ blessing to launch ULYSSES European Odyssey.